jvmiert/laxo/readme.md

 # Tech to-do

+- The search input field is too laggy right now.
+Find out a way to improve this
 - When to show validation errors now is not working properly, spend some time to figure out what to do

   - This is probably best: